MicrosoftDocs/cpp-docs/docs/text/string-and-i-o-formatting-modern-cpp.md

 - Extensible: Works for any type that can be streamed.

-- Convenient: Standard Posix and similar format strings.
+- Convenient: Standard POSIX and similar format strings.

 Although `Boost.Format` is built on C++ [\<iostream>](../standard-library/iostream-programming.md) facilities, which are safe and extensible, they aren't performance-optimized.
 When you require performance optimization, consider C [printf](../c-runtime-library/reference/printf-printf-l-wprintf-wprintf-l.md) and [sprintf](../c-runtime-library/reference/sprintf-sprintf-l-swprintf-swprintf-l-swprintf-l.md), which are fast and easy to use.
 However, they aren't extensible or safe from vulnerabilities.
 (Safe versions exist, but they incur a slight performance penalty.
 For more information, see [printf_s, _printf_s_l, wprintf_s, _wprintf_s_l](../c-runtime-library/reference/printf-s-printf-s-l-wprintf-s-wprintf-s-l.md) and [sprintf_s, _sprintf_s_l, swprintf_s, _swprintf_s_l](../c-runtime-library/reference/sprintf-s-sprintf-s-l-swprintf-s-swprintf-s-l.md)).